Since 5th September 2018 you should only apply for Housing Benefit if you:

 At Teignbridge District Council we use automated decision making in relation to risk based verification for Housing Benefit and Council Tax Support where an algorithm is used to group applications by risk level.
 The final decision regarding payment of the claim is always made by an officer of the council.

-We also use information received from the Department of Work and Pensions (DWP), in relation to changes to DWP benefits in payment or just awarded, which can automatically amend claimants entitlement.
+We also use information received from the DWP, in relation to changes to DWP benefits in payment or just awarded, which can automatically amend claimants entitlement.

 Use the 'Start' button to make a new application or you can return to a previously saved form.